2Epik4u/toonhq-dark/README.md

 # toonhq-dark

-toonhq makes my eyes hurt
+[toonhq](https://toonhq.org/) makes my eyes hurt

-**this is now updated for the new toonhq**, which is virtually mandatory for modern TTR. i currently use it to spare my eyeballs but it is certainly not complete (nor particularly beautiful, but whatever).
+**this is now updated for the new toonhq**, which is virtually mandatory for modern TTR. i currently use it to spare my eyeballs but it is certainly not complete (nor particularly beautiful, but whatever)

 ## install